 WHAT TO EXPECT AT SECRET BEACH SIARGAO (GUIWAN BEACH)

-It’s 10-minute easy trek from the main road down to the shoreline at Guiwan Beach.
-We parked our scooters on the side of the road and followed the dirt trail that threads between a forest of tall coconut palm trees, eventually ending at the beautiful Secret Beach Siargao.
+It’s a 10-minute easy trek from the main road down to the shoreline at Guiwan Beach.
+We parked our scooters on the side of the road and followed the dirt trail that threads between a forest of tall coconut palm trees, eventually emerging at the beautiful Secret Beach Siargao.

 We threw down a rug on the sand, waxed up the surfboards and paddled out.
-When there is swell, there are 2 right-hand point breaks at Guiwan Beach, more suited for longboarding.
+When there is swell, there are two right-hand point breaks to choose from at Guiwan Beach which is more suited for longboarding.

-After a surf, Jake climbed one of the palm trees on Secret Beach Siargao and harvested us all a coconut each!
+After a surf, Jake climbed one of the palm trees and harvested us all a coconut each!
 The palm trees have foot holes cut into the sides of their trunks making them quite easy to climb if you are willing to scale one to the top for a fresh coconut.

-We spent a couple hours at Secret Beach Siargao exploring the coastline, drinking coconuts and then witnessing an unforgettable sunset over the horizon.
+We spent a couple of hours at Secret Beach Siargao exploring the coastline, drinking coconuts and then experiencing an unforgettable sunset over the horizon.

 Secret Beach – Siargao Itinerary